anagha-microsoft/databricks-workshops/iot/docs/Provisioning-4-AzureDatabricks.md

 From the portal navigate to the resource group you created - "Telemetry-Processor".

 ## 6.0.1.
 Provision a storage account for Databricks
+Databricks leverages Azure object storage as its distributed file system - Databricks File System (DBFS).<br>
+In this section, we will create a storage account with containers for use with Databricks.<br>
+Each container will be used to model the data flow across storage/file system paritions as part of information management - "raw" for data exactly as it comes in, "curated" for cleansed, transformed, joined etc data and "consumption" for reports and such.
+Each of these layers, typically, has a retention period and access control.

 ### 6.0.1.1.
 Create storage account
 Create a general purpose storage account (version 1) in the resource group - Telemetry-Processor.<br>
 ![SA-1](../images/CreateStorageAcct-1.png)